-Now as the organic reach on Facebook is gradually only reducing, marketing on Facebook definitely seems like a lost cause other than the posts you can boost.
+Now as the organic reach on Facebook is gradually only reducing, marketing on Facebook definitely seems like a lost cause.

 Back when Facebook groups were introduced, everybody started isolating themselves from the regular feed on Facebook which was almost common for people with mutual friends.
 People started joining groups with similar interests.

-With time, the popularity of these groups grew so much that you’d notice groups with millions of members with every post getting hundreds of thousands of impressions.
+With time, the popularity of these groups grew so much that you’d notice groups with millions of members with every post getting at least 100,000 impressions.

 This became an easy method for people to try sly promotional methods and get traffic rapidly on their posts or pages.

-Not only that, but the users were able to post some of the raunchiest content right on the Facebook platform.
+Not only that, but the users would be able to post some of the raunchiest content right on the Facebook platform.

 Facebook Groups Redefined: The new concept

 Since Facebook groups were unmonitored for a really long time, Facebook has taken efforts to clean the groups.
-Interestingly, Facebook is actually focusing more on groups and trying to improve user experience in the groups.
+And the most interesting fact is that Facebook is actually focusing more on groups and trying to improve user experience in the groups.